kimh/clojure-by-example/source/index.md

 <br>

-`if` takes a predicate (`true` or `false`) in the first argument.
+`if` takes a predicate (`true` or `false`) as the first argument.
 The second argument will be evaluated if the predicate is evaluated to `true`.
-The third argument is equivalent to **else** in many programming language which is evaluated when the predicate is evaluated to `false`.
+The third argument is equivalent to **else** in many programming languages which is evaluated when the predicate evaluates to `false`.

 ```clojure
 user=> (if true